 Coca-Cola Logo Design – A Vintage Classic Used for One Year Only in 1890

-Totally love little famous logo trivia bits like this.
-Not sure I’ve actually seen, and took notice, of this particular design before, yet this version of the Coca-Cola logo was only designed, and used, for one whole year: 1890-1890.
+Totally love little famous logo and logo history trivia bits like this.
+Not sure I’ve actually seen, and took notice, of this particular Coca-Cola logo design before, yet this version of the Coke logo was only designed, and used, for one whole year: 1890-1890.

 Notice the adorable extra swirls and other fancy adornments.